Sit in nature. Change a child's life.

 3. Share, share, share!

-Now it’s time to share it with friends, family, coworkers, and others, asking them to support your Sit!
+Now it’s time to share your goal with friends, family, coworkers, and others, and ask them to support your Sit!
 It can be a great way to connect, share fun nature stories, and explain why nature connection is important to you.

 You can share via social media, email, phone, in person, whatever feels right to you.